 technology for preservation has quickly established a national

 reputation for research and advocacy.
+He was

 "George Smart's Mayberry Modernism

 presentation is entertaining, informative, and inspiring.
 When the

 hour is over you are left wanting to know more." -- Mark Allison, AIA